PrestaShop/prestashop.github.io/news/_posts/2020-03-11-improvements-on-contributors-board.md

 2. Instead of just counting commits on the core repository, it is time to count commits on all the repositories; this is easier now that the PrestaShop GitHub's organisation is focused only on the open source project
 3. The page will be modified a bit to be fully scrollable, without hidden parts, with the aim to make it easy to find someone

-This will be the first improvements, and the development work has been started already.
-The result is subject to a evolve a bit at the beginning, depending on how data will be aggregated, and also because the cleanup of the GitHub organization is not yet complete (e.g: there are still some old partners modules that needs to be archived).
-However, the new board should quickly give a comprehensive view of the entire contributors team over years.
+These will be the first improvements, and the development work has been started already.
+The result is subject to evolve a bit at the beginning, depending on how data will be aggregated, and also because the cleanup of the GitHub organization is not yet complete (e.g: there are still some old partner modules that need to be archived).
+However, the new board should quickly give a comprehensive view of the entire contributor team over years.

 ### Second step: new features and look'n feel